SurpriseDog/WordTree/Readme.md

  The Wikipedia word frequency lists are from this github project: https://github.com/IlyaSemenov/wikipedia-word-frequency

- It's authorized under the `MIT license` license.
+ It's authorized under the `MIT license`.
 I have cut short every file that has more than a million lines to save space and improve loading times.